 GIScience / Geoinformatics Research Group

-The focus of the GIScience research group (Geoinformatics) is the investigation and development of new web-based geographic Information Services (GIS) in different application domains such as disaster management, eHumanities to agriculture, traffic, energ and environment.
-The research extends conventional spatial data infrastructures (SDI) by adding the third dimension (3D city models and 3D landscape models, GDI-3D.de), location based services (LBS, in particular specialized applications in routing- , navigation and traffic management), dynamic sensor data and of course web-based geoprocessing and geographic analysis functions.
-Recent developments in the Web 2.0 such as user generated geodata aka VGI (e.g. OpenStreetMap, OSM) are being investigated with respect to data quality and usage potential.
+The research of the group also deals with the investigation and development of new web-based geographic Information Services (GIS) in different application domains such as disaster management, eHumanities, agriculture, traffic, energy and environment.
+The research extends conventional spatial data infrastructures (SDI) by adding the third dimension (3D city models and 3D landscape models, GDI-3D.de), location based services (LBS, in particular specialized applications in routing- , navigation and traffic management), dynamic sensor data and of course web-based geoprocessing and geographic analysis functionalities.